noelboss/featherlight/README.md

 	<a href="#" data-featherlight-ajax="myhtml.html .selector">Open ajax content in lightbox</a>
 	<a href="#" data-featherlight="myhtml.html .selector" data-featherlight-type="ajax">Open ajax content in lightbox</a>

-By default, Featherlight initializes all elements matching `defaults.autoBind` on document ready.
-If you want to prevent this, set `$.featherlight.defaults.autoBind` to `false` before the DOM is ready.
+By default, Featherlight initializes all elements matching `$.featherlight.autoBind` on document ready.
+If you want to prevent this, set `$.featherlight.autoBind` to `false` before the DOM is ready.

 ## Bind Featherlight
 You can bind the Featherlight events on any element using the following code: